 These advances provide important benefits to our patients including the option of open-face treatment shells and tattoo-free treatments.

 Recent studies are showing that treatment with SRS alone results in less decline in cognitive deterioration and better quality of life.
-Vitally this is achieved with no significant difference in overall survival.¹ SRS is now replacing conventional whole brain radiation therapy as the procedure of choice for some primary tumours and solitary or multiple brain metastases.
+Vitally, this is achieved with no significant difference in overall survival.1 SRS is now replacing conventional whole brain radiotherapy as the procedure of choice for some primary tumours and solitary or multiple brain metastases.

-Brain metastases (secondary brain cancer) affect up to 30% of all cancer patients.
+Brain metastases (secondary brain cancer) affect up to 30% of all cancer patients and are the most common sequelae of cancer.
 Lung cancer, breast cancer, kidney cancer and melanoma are the most common primary tumours that metastasise to the brain.

-Stereotactic radiosurgery (SRS) has become increasingly recognised world-wide as the as the gold standard radiotherapy option by professional societies, based on a growing evidence base for the use of SRS alone for a patient presenting with one to four brain metastases.2
+Stereotactic radiosurgery (SRS) has become increasingly recognised worldwide as the gold standard radiotherapy option by professional societies, based on a growing evidence base for the use of SRS alone for a patient presenting with one to four brain metastases.3